plimaye0329/PulsarXplorer/README.md

 ###  Example Usage
 The repository has a ```/candidates``` folder where you can find example csv file and image data.
-To visualise this data run:
+To visualise this data, run:

 ```bash
 singularity exec --bind ./candidates:/data transientxplorer.sif python3 TransientXplorer.py